pvcraven/joss_whedon/source/assignment_2.rst

 * Explain/contrast the difference between Buffy, Cordelia, and Marcy's experience in being popular?

+Outline your essay.
-While watching the episode start writing down notes on both these points that you pick up from watching.
-During discussion, do this same thing.
-Pick one, organize your notes.
+During or after the episode start write down notes related to your topic.
+During class discussion, do this same thing.

 Group related items together.
 Make into an outline.
 Each group a paragraph.
 Take the strongest four groupings.
-They'll be four paragraphs.
+They'll be the four main paragraphs you put in the essay.

-In the intro paragraph, introduce the show/episode.
-Quickly outline what you are about to cover, then last sentence is thesis.
+Add an intro paragraph ahead of the four main paragraphs.
+Use it to introduce the show/episode.
+Then quickly outline what you are about to cover.
+Make sure your last sentence is the thesis.

+Add a final sixth paragraph that is your conclusion.
+Do NOT introduce new topics in the conclusion.
+Look back at your main points, and tie them together.
+Don't just restate your four main paragraph points, but relate them together into a final push to your conclusion.
+Make sure that conclusion answers your thesis.